- Programs & Services

 Eliciting participation, questions, and even attention from a sea of faces in a large lecture hall can be a difficult task.
 Instructors often seek ways to make large classes feel smaller.
 The links in this section provide information about classroom management techniques, suggestions for effective lecturing, and a list of additional resources and articles about large classes.

-List of six suggestion to help make lecturing to a large enrolment course effective and managable for students and insturctors.
+List of six suggestion to help make lecturing to a large enrollment course effective and managable for students and insturctors.

 Short first-person account from an introductory biology course with a class enrollment of about 300 who shares some of his techniques for engaging the class.